leonardoLavagna/Waves-Simulation/README.md

 The main goal of this project is to provide (in Python) a variety of tools to approach some problems related to wave equations (with applications mainly in seismology).
 The projects is divided into different parts:
 - **Part_1** deals with the *acoustic wave equation in 1D*.
-In this part we will implement (in Python) reliable *finite difference methods* to simulate the solutions, in particular we will
+In this part we will implement (in Python) reliable *finite difference methods* to simulate the solutions, in particular we will initialize a simulation example.
+We will look at solutions using the Python implementation and observe numerical artifacts (dispersion and exploding solutions) that we try reduce using the CFL criterion.
 - **Part_2** working in progress...
 - ...